Gaz Oakley

-Gaz Oakley, known as the Avant-Garde Vegan, is a vegan chef and cookbook author from Cardiff, Wales.
+Gaz Oakley, formerly known as the Avant-Garde Vegan, is a chef and cookbook author from Cardiff, Wales known for vegan food.
 He was described in the Daily Telegraph as "a star of the meat-free world", whose "recipes have gained the respect of herbivores and carnivores alike".

 Career

 Oakley, who grew up in Cardiff, was taught to cook as a child by his father, and got his first job in a kitchen aged 15.
 He left school at 16 to work in the kitchen full-time.
 For several years, he worked in hotel and restaurant kitchens in Cardiff.
 He then switched careers to work in a builder's yard, becoming a sales manager.
 The new job offered him more free time, and he took up fitness and strength training activities.
 It was through this that he first started to move towards veganism.
 After hearing a radio interview with the vegan musician Jme, Oakley looked up videos of Gary Yourofsky, and it was these that encouraged him to switch to a vegan lifestyle.
-After success encouraging friends and family to transition to veganism, he decided to use his skills and experience in cookery as a form of vegan activism.
+After success encouraging friends and family to transition to veganism, he decided to use his cookery experience as a form of activism.
 He launched the @avantgardevegan Instagram page in February 2016, and, later that year, gave up his sales job to focus full-time on activism and cookery.
 The Avant-Garde Vegan YouTube channel was launched at the end of the year.
-He went on to write several vegan cookbooks, as well as partner with The Vurger Co. and Wagamama to create vegan foods.
+Oakley told The Sunday Times that the COVID-19 pandemic resulted in his subscriber numbers hitting one million.

-Oakley told The Sunday Times that the COVID-19 pandemic has caused his subscriber numbers to hit one million.
+Oakley went on to write several vegan cookbooks, as well as partner with The Vurger Co. and Wagamama to create vegan foods.
+In 2023, VegNews listed Oakley as one of the "37 Creative Chefs Crafting the Future of Vegan Food" in 2023, and also named Vegan 100 as one of the "Top 100 Vegan Cookbooks of All Time" in 2024.